 Whether through an insurance claim or in court, there are two types of compensation available in an auto crash case.

 Even if you can prove the elements of a claim for negligence, there are legal issues that could affect your rights.
 For one, Virginia has a statute of limitations for car accident cases.
 You need to sue in court within two years after the incident, or you cannot recover any compensation for your losses.

 In addition, Virginia follows a harsh rule called contributory negligence.
 If you were also negligent in causing the motor vehicle collision, you are barred from obtaining any amount of monetary damages.
-It does not matter if you were less at-fault, your recovery is barred by contributory negligence principles.
+It does not matter if you were less at fault; contributory negligence principles bar your recovery.

 If you were injured in an auto crash and want to know more about your rights under Virginia law, please call Hampton Injury Law to set up a consultation.
 A Virginia Beach car accident lawyer can answer your questions and tell you more about how the process works.

 Do you have a question about your legal matters?

 Receive a free consultation by filling out the form below.